2024 Schedule C Form and Instructions

 What types of income are reported on Schedule C?

 Schedule C is used to report income earned from a sole proprietorship, self-employment, freelancing, or independent contracting.
-This includes payments for services, sales of goods, and any other income related to your business.
+This includes payments for services, sales of goods, and any additional income related to your business.
 Be sure to review the Schedule C instructions to report all forms of business income accurately.

 Can I file Schedule C electronically?